cbcrg/tcoffee/docs/tcoffee_installation.rst

 ::

-  Using a local version of the PDB databse:
+  Using a local version of the PDB database:
-  ##: setenv (or export) PDB_DIR <abs path>/data/structures/all/pdb/
+  ##: setenv (or export) PDB_DIR <PATH>/data/structures/all/pdb/
-  ##: setenv (or export) PDB_DIR <abs path>/structures/divided/pdb/
+  ##: setenv (or export) PDB_DIR <PATH>/structures/divided/pdb/

 The T-RMSD tools comes along with T_Coffee package in order to build clustering based on structure.
-In addition to structural information, it also requires the package Phylip, containing lots of phylogenetic tree reconstruction tools.
+In addition to structural information it also requires the package Phylip, containing lots of phylogenetic tree reconstruction tools.
 If you need more information about the different Phylip tools, information can be obtained `here <http://www.evolution.genetics.washington.edu/phylip.html>`_.

 R-Coffee associated packages
 ============================